Please find below our school Special Educational Needs Policy and information.

 Staff development and training are a central part of our work to support children with additional needs.

-During the year of 2014 – 15, staff have received extensive training from specialist teachers in ways to support children with specific learning needs and are able to assess children and plan specific interventions based on this screening.
+During the past year, staff have received extensive training from specialist teachers in ways to support children with specific learning needs and are able to assess children and plan specific interventions based on this screening.
 This has meant that children do not need to wait for a specialist teacher to deliver the interventions.

 In addition, where a child is receiving specific therapeutic treatment, e.g. from occupational therapy, class teachers will meet with therapists to gain an understanding of how they can support the child in class.

 We have a trained bereavement councillor on our staff who also works with children who are suffering with their emotional wellbeing needs for a variety of reasons (e.g. bereavement, low self- esteem, family circumstances etc.)